Settings

 Topside setup

-Since version 3.3.0 of the software, the heading of the topside unit must periodically be set (only the gyrometer of the built-in IMU will be used, not the magnetometer).
-It can be done manually (using an analogue compass, or mobile phone, etc), but we recommend if possible to input from an external device.
+The default source for the topside position and heading is On-board.
+Since version 3.3.0 of the software, the heading of the topside unit must be set periodically because only the gyroscope of the built-in IMU is used, not the magnetometer.
+In the on-board mode for heading you will be prompted to enter the heading manually after startup (using an analogue compass, a mobile phone, etc).

 User preferences